abangiraekyomuhendo/data-structures-algorithms/big-o.md

 ###### Some Big O notations:
 1. O(1) - Constant Time
-   - no matter how bug the input is, the time it takes doesn't change
+   - no matter how big the input is, the time it takes doesn't change
    - for example, looking at the first item in a list.
 It's just one step, regardless of how many items are below it.
 So it will be constant at all times.
 2. O(log n) - Logarithmic Time
    - The time grows slowly even as the input size grows large.